Wake Up (Arcade Fire song)

-Reception
+Reception and legacy

-In 2009, NME ranked "Wake Up" as the 25th best song of the 2000s, and in 2014 ranked "Wake Up" as the 25th greatest song of all-time.
-Rolling Stone ranked "Wake Up" as the 42nd best song of the 2000s.
+In 2009, NME ranked "Wake Up" as the 25th best song of the decade, and in 2014 ranked "Wake Up" as the 25th greatest song of all-time.
+In June 2011, Rolling Stone ranked "Wake Up" as the 42nd best song of the 2000s.
 In October 2011, NME placed it at number 22 on its list "150 Best Tracks of the Past 15 Years".

+In 2014, Pitchfork described the chorus of "Wake Up" as "one of the most thrilling, bracing moments in recent rock history", placing it in a tradition of anthemic classic rock wordless crescendos including "Born to Run", "Biko", and "Hey Jude".
+Pitchfork credited the chorus with inspiring "the most ubiquitous vocal device in contemporary rock": "a relentless procession of 'woah-oh-oh-ohs!' and 'ho yeahs!' and 'heys!' and songs filled with so many 'hos!' and 'heys!', that there's no choice but to give them titles like 'Ho Hey.'"
+The trend drove the popularity of "indie-oriented big-ticket music festivals" where acts could initiate engagement with larger crowds through "non-lyrical, group-chorus peer pressure."

-As of June 2024, "Wake Up" holds the number 61 spot on Rate Your Music's Top Singles of the 2000s.
+As of June 2024, "Wake Up" holds the number 86 spot on Rate Your Music's Top Singles of the 2000s.

 In popular culture

-A live version of the song performed with David Bowie appears on the 2005 Live EP (Live at Fashion Rocks).
+A live version of the song performed with David Bowie at Fashion Rocks appears on the 2005 Live EP (Live at Fashion Rocks).

 This song was played during the beginning of the U2's Vertigo Tour shows, usually followed by "City of Blinding Lights".
 A brief snippet of the song's pre-concert appearance opens U2's concert film Vertigo 2005: Live from Chicago.

 "Wake Up" was played as the pre-game intro song at New York Rangers games during the 2006–2007 season.
 It is currently used as the intro song for Premier League clubs Burnley and Aston Villa and, since 2005, by Irish Premier League champions Linfield.

 A new version of the song was recorded for and featured in the trailer for the 2009 film Where the Wild Things Are.

+"Wake Up" is part of the soundtrack for The Secret Life of Walter Mitty (2013 film).

 Arcade Fire licensed "Wake Up" to play in commercials during Super Bowl XLIV.
 All proceeds from airing the song were donated to Partners in Health for relief efforts related to the 2010 Haiti earthquake.